 But there’s more.
 The longer they play, the better the odds that they will live longer.

-Given the average male longevity in the United States is about 76.4 years, according to the National Center for Health Statistics, that means successful pro baseball players can contemplate living into their 80s.
+Given the average male longevity in the United States is a little over 77 years, according to the National Center for Health Statistics, that means successful pro baseball players can contemplate living into their 80s.

 Which leads to something everyone should contemplate.
-The longer you live the greater the potential impact all of the retirement risks (inflation, excessive withdrawals, health care costs, etc.) will have on your ability to sustain an income.
+The longer you live the greater the potential impact all of the retirement risks (inflation, excessive withdrawals, health care costs, etc.) could have on your ability to sustain an income.
 At the same time, your cognitive abilities to make financial decisions could be declining the longer you live.
 The combination can be concerning.
+(Related: Planning for your old age while still of sound mind)

 That should prompt you, whether you’re a ballplayer or not, to think about retirement strategies that will keep you comfortable during that longevity.
 We have some suggestions here.